-Crista and I have been married since 1994.
-We met at the University of Mary-Hardin Baylor in Belton, Texas where we both attended college.
+We have been married since 1994.
+We met at the University of Mary-Hardin Baylor in Belton, Texas from which we both graduated.
 After we married, I worked at UMHB and she started teaching school.
 I had experienced a call to ministry in high school but didn’t know exactly how that would play out, thankfully God had been working through a series of Godly men in my life to disciple and prepare me for what was in store.

-Shortly after we were married, the pastor (David Crosby, now at FBC New Orleans) of the church we were attending asked me to join the staff as the youth pastor (FBC Temple).
+In 1996, the pastor (David Crosby, now at FBC New Orleans) of the church we were attending asked me to join his staff as the youth pastor at FBC Temple.
 Over the next twenty years, I served four churches, three in Texas and one in Oklahoma.
 My last church was in Amarillo, TX, where I served for ten years from 2003-2013.

-Crista worked as a teacher full-time for four years before we started having children.
-Our first daughter was born in 1998, then a second in 2001 and a son in 2004.
-Our oldest, Katelyn will start college this fall, back at the University where our journey started.
+Crista worked as a teacher full-time for the first four years of our marriage before we started having children.
+Our first daughter Katelyn was born in 1998, then a second daughter, Ashlyn, in 2001 and a son, Andrew, in 2004.
+Our oldest, Katelyn started college this year, back at UMHB where our journey started.

-While we were in Amarillo, I first went overseas.
+While serving at Trinity Baptist in Amarillo, I first went overseas.
 That first trip was to Tanzania, Africa.
 There, my heart and mind were opened to the lostness in the world.
-God really changed me at that time, but Crista was home about to give birth to our son Andrew, so she was having her own life-changing moment which had nothing to do with moving across the world.
-Neither of us were ready at the time for a life overseas and God was working and preparing us both as well as the place to which he would call us to go.
+God really changed me at that time, but Crista was home about to give birth to Andrew, so she was having her own life-changing moment which had nothing to do with moving across the world.
+Neither of us were ready at the time for a life overseas.
+God was still working and preparing us both as well as the place to which he would call us to go.